vitalets/sheeva/README.md

 ***

 ## Intro
-Sheeva is a JavaScript test runner.
+Sheeva is a test-runner with focus on optimal test execution on parallel targets with limited concurrency.
-It's main goal to ensure minimal test execution time on parallel targets with limited concurrency.
+Targets are browsers, mobile phones, tablets and any other configurable entities.

 ## Features
 - **Parallelization**